benxta4424/CLI_Chess/README.md

 ... (game continues)
 ```

-*Tip: The board is always shown with coordinates for easy move selection.
-All moves are validated, and illegal moves are rejected with a helpful message.*
+*Every move is a decision.
+Every mistake is punished.
+The board is your battlefield—own it.*

 ### Example: Queen's Multiple Moves

-The queen can move in any straight line (horizontal, vertical, diagonal).
-Below is a demonstration of the queen's possible moves from the center of an empty board.
-The game will highlight all valid destinations for the queen, making it easy to visualize her power:
+The queen is the most powerful piece on the board.
+She sweeps across ranks, files, and diagonals—no one is safe.
+Here’s what her reach looks like from the center:

 ```
 	0  1  2  3  4  5  6  7